 Section 18: District Alcohol Policy

 The possession, distribution, sale, and/or consumption of alcoholic beverages, illegal drugs, and misuse of prescription and over the counter drugs during any convention, event, or situation sponsored by any level of the Kiwanis Family are strictly prohibited.
-However, Members of the Pennsylvania District Circle K are said to be in attendance at an event from the moment of arrival at the event site or at 12:00 am on the scheduled start date of the event, whichever is later.
+However, Pennsylvania Circle K members may be allowed to consume alcohol at Pennsylvania Kiwanis events if they are of age and as outlined by the applicable Kiwanis Club, Circle K Club, and District Policy Codes.
+Alcohol may not be consumed as long as no other Kiwanis Service Leadership Program members are in attendance.
+Members of the Pennsylvania District Circle K are said to be in attendance at an event from the moment of arrival at the event site or at 12:00 am on the scheduled start date of the event, whichever is later.
 Members of the Pennsylvania District of Circle K International are to abide by this policy at all Kiwanis Family events on the Club, District, and International levels.
 Members are said to be departed from the event upon departure from the event site or at midnight on the day following the scheduled ending date of the event, whichever comes first.
 In any instance where an additional activity is planned and sponsored by the Pennsylvania District of Circle K International, Circle K International, or any club of Circle K International (i.e., a planned meal or district tour), such activities are bound by the policy.

 All violations of the policy are to be reported to the Pennsylvania District Board immediately after the violation occurs.
 After a thorough investigation by the District Board, appropriate action will be taken in accordance with the Section 17 Article 5 of the Pennsylvania District of Circle K International Policy Code.